SpoonX/stix-gates/README.md

 - internalServerErrorResponse
 - permanentRedirectResponse

-You can read more about resonses in the Stix documentation.
+You can read more about responses in the Stix documentation.

 </p>
 </details>